simonw/datasette-chatgpt-plugin/README.md

 Click `Plugins -> Plugin store -> Install an unverified plugin` and enter the URL of your Datasette instance.

+If this does'nt work, try `Develop my own plugin -> My manifest is ready` instead and then paste in your URL.

 ChatGPT will discover the plugin by hitting the `/.well-known/ai-plugin.json` endpoint.

 You can then ask it questions!
 Some starting examples: